syncfusion/ej2-locale/README.md

-## About Syncfusion EJ2-locale-text
+## About Syncfusion EJ2 locale text

-Syncfusion's Essential Studio for JavaScript with language packs for the localization of all EJ2 widgets.
+A Package for all Essential JS2 Components in localized text for various language.

 ## Currently supported localization languages